 "You want to use the minimum amount of space you can," Lathrop said.
 "Package for safety and density, and put [your items] in an appropriate box for the load."

-If you're shipping multiple items on a shrink-wrapped pallet, it's important to label each individual box in case the load is broken up before it reaches its destination, Lathrop said.
-Crawford said that it's also helpful to consider preassembly of products and kitting so that orders can be shipped promptly.
+If you're shipping multiple items on a shrink-wrapped pallet, label each individual box in case the load is broken up before it reaches its destination, Lathrop said.
+Crawford said that it's also helpful to consider preassembly of products and kitting so orders can be shipped promptly.

-Depending on the package weight, Poore noted that your fastest, least expensive delivery method might be to have a private carrier take it part of the way, and have USPS make the final delivery.
+Depending on the package weight, Poore noted that your fastest, least-expensive delivery method might be having a private carrier take it part of the way, with USPS making the final delivery.

 Shipping technologies and analytics

-Traditionally, if a customer reported an incorrect or damaged product showing up, you had to take their word for it.
-Now, businesses can use video surveillance, real-time scanning and tracking, and other analytics tools across their entire supply chains.
+Traditionally, if a customer reports an incorrect or damaged product, you had to take their word for it.
+Now, however, businesses can use video surveillance, real-time scanning and tracking, and other analytics tools across their entire supply chains.

 Another crucial ability is providing tracking details for customers, as they want to know exactly where their purchases are, said Jarrett Streebin, CEO of shipping solutions provider EasyPost.
-He advised focusing on getting orders packed and shipped within 24 hours whenever possible, and sending out tracking numbers immediately.
+He advised focusing on packing and shipping orders within 24 hours whenever possible and sending tracking numbers immediately.

-Ultimately, your customers' expectations should be at the core of every shipping decision and deal you make, Caporaso said.
-A carrier that saves you money in the short term but provides poor service will cost you customers, and therefore money, in the long term.
+Ultimately, it is the customer’s expectations that should be at the center of every shipping decision you make, according to Caporaso.
+A carrier that saves you money in the short term but alienates your customer with poor service will eventually cost you customers, and money, in the long term.